pingcap/mysql-tester/README.md

         The user for connecting to the database. (default "root") -xunitfile string
         The xml file path to record testing results.
+  -check-error
+        If --error ERR does not match, return error instead of just warn -cascades
+        Record the result based on cascades planner into result file with .casult suffix.
 ```

 By default, it connects to the TiDB/MySQL server at `127.0.0.1:4000` with `root` and no passward: